 You can start practising perineal massage whenever you like, and many women will start during the third trimester.
+Avoid perineal massage if you have vaginal herpes, thrush or a vaginal infection (Oxford University NHS Trust, 2014).
 Here’s what you’ll need:

 - Clean hands and short nails to protect the delicate tissues in your vagina and perineum (RCOG, no date).